 Rebuilding this road was proposed in the 1950s, with the intention of improving the economy of the valley of Kashmir.
 It however remained on paper for a long time; until then Chief Minister Sheikh Abdullah took up this project in 1979 and named it “Mughal Road” due to all the history related to it.

 Though the route was in use by locals forever, an official road on it was not completed on paper until 2010 because of all the delays due to terrorism and protests related to wildlife.

 Also Read: How to Plan a Trip to Doodhpathri from Srinagar

 Why Travel on Mughal Road?

 So why chose Mughal road over NH44?
 There are a few reasons actually.
 The first reason of course is that it is far more scenic and takes you through some internal Kashmir areas.

 It gives you a real taste of what Kashmir is all about rather than keeping you on a highway and rushing through the journey.
-The scenic high altitude pass of Peer ki Gali that you will cross on the way is a sight to behold.
+The scenic high-altitude pass of Peer ki Gali that you will cross on the way is a sight to behold.
 The second reason is that it is never crowded whereas NH44 has a history of long traffic jams and an endless line of trucks waiting to get by.

-Is Mughal Road Safe to Travel On?
+Is Mughal Road Safe to Travel?